 It is expected that a school publish its data, and we are pleased to do so.

 The last set of reported national data, pre-COVID, was 2019; 2022 data is the most recent published data set ince that time.

 There is of course a multitude of data within in a school but the headline data is as follows:

 RD = Reading WR = Writing MA = Maths

-From a broadly average starting point at the beginning of the Foundation Stage the pupils attained at a lower standard than desired by the end of Foundation Stage this year.
-The outcomes, although not externally moderated, were moderated across the LPAP and one of the school’s EYFS teaching team was an external moderator for the Local Authority.
+From a broadly average starting point at the beginning of the Foundation Stage the pupils attained at a broadly average standard by the end of Foundation Stage this year.
+The outcomes, although not externally moderated, were moderated across the LPAP.

 |Year||% Pass Rate|